 The following table presents our selected historical consolidated and combined financial data.
-We derived the Consolidated and Combined Statements of Income data and the Consolidated and Combined Cash Flows data for the years ended December 31, 2017, 2016 and 2015, and the Consolidated Balance Sheets data as of December 31, 2017 and 2016, as set forth below, from our audited Consolidated and Combined Financial Statements, which are included elsewhere in this Form 10-K. We derived the Combined Statements of Income (Loss) data and the Combined Cash Flows data for the years ended December 31, 2014 and 2013, and the Combined Balance Sheets data as of December 31, 2015 and 2014, as set forth below, from our audited Combined Financial Statements that are not included in this Form 10-K. We derived the Combined Balance Sheets data as of December 31, 2013, as set forth below, from our unaudited Combined Financial Statements that are not included in this Form 10-K.
+We derived the Consolidated and Combined Statements of Income data and the Consolidated and Combined Cash Flows data for the years ended December 31, 2018, 2017 and 2016, and the Consolidated Balance Sheets data as of December 31, 2018 and 2017, as set forth below, from our audited Consolidated and Combined Financial Statements, which are included elsewhere in this Form 10-K. We derived the Combined Statements of Income (Loss) data and the Combined Cash Flows data for the years ended December 31, 2015 and 2014, Consolidated Balance Sheets data as of December 31, 2016 and the Combined Balance Sheets data as of December 31, 2015 and 2014, as set forth below, from our audited Combined Financial Statements that are not included in this Form 10-K.